sonic-net/DASH/documentation/general/design/sdn-pipeline-basic-elements.md

 > [!NOTE] L3 works in same way except port re-write

-### To be added:  VNET Peerng and VNET Global Peering
+### To be added:  VNET Peering and VNET Global Peering

 ## References